[?] Subscribe To This Site

 The Molters

-Homesteaders life
+homesteaders life

 Jacob David Molter Sr. moved south to Florida in the early 1920's on the advice of his doctor, because he kept coming down with bronchial pneumonia.